Facilities and accessible seating

 Text-to-Voice Supertitles: Live Titles, headsets that provide a spoken version of the projected supertitles, are available at the North Lobby coat check.
 A major credit card or driver’s license is required for deposit.

-Large print cast and synopsis sheets are available at the North and South Lobby coat checks.
+Large print cast and synopsis sheets are available at the North and South Lobby coat checks for performances where program books are available.

 San Francisco Opera is committed to providing a website that is accessible to the widest possible audience, regardless of technology or ability.
 We are actively working to increase the accessibility and usability of our website as defined by Section 508 of the U.S. Rehabilitation Act and level AA of the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines 2.0.
 These guidelines explain how to make web content more accessible for people with disabilities.
 Conformance with these guidelines will help make the web more user-friendly for all people.